Seriously Good Chicken Caprese Salad

-Fresh and flavorful, this easy chicken caprese salad just might be the ultimate chicken dinner!
-Jump to the Seriously Good Chicken Caprese Salad Recipe or read on to see our tips for making it.
+Fresh and flavorful, this easy chicken Caprese salad just might be the ultimate chicken dinner!
+(Especially during the summer!)
+Jump to the Chicken Caprese Salad Recipe or read on to see our tips for making it.

 How to Make the Best Chicken Caprese with Juicy Chicken

 We make this Caprese chicken regularly, especially when tomatoes are in season.
 It’s simple, fresh and takes full advantage of three of our favorite ingredients: tomatoes, basil and mozzarella cheese.

 Say goodbye to boring dry chicken breasts.
 This recipe makes chicken that’s unbelievably tender, juicy and flavorful.
 It’s easy, too.
 Scroll down to see three easy tips for making it best!

 Marinate the chicken breasts.
 Even the simplest marinade can make a huge difference — marinated chicken becomes moist, juicy and flavorful.
 Just 20 minutes in a marinade will make a difference.
 You could leave it for longer, but there is no need to go past 2 hours for chicken breasts (a whole chicken can marinate overnight).
 A resealable plastic bag or small rimmed dish makes marinating easy, too.
 In the recipe below, we marinate in a mixture of fresh lemon juice, garlic and basil.
 It’s simple, but makes a major difference to the end result.

 Cook the chicken in a skillet with lid.
 That’s right, for the juiciest most tender chicken breasts, sear them on one side in a skillet.
 Flip then cover with a lid and cook over low heat until done.
 The whole process takes 15 to 20 minutes.
 We do this in our Lemon Chicken Breast Recipe with Cucumber Feta Salad.
 Based on the reviews, you guys agree that sear, flip and cover is the way to go when it comes to chicken breasts.